 Moreover, a beardie’s poop can stink!
 Many find that their poop can smell worse than that of other reptiles.

-If your bearded dragon smells awful, you can bet its tank is dirty.
+If your bearded dragon smells awful, you can bet its

 Also, their diet can make their poop stink as well.
 Bearded dragons are omnivorous, so they eat many different things.